cronkitedata/dataj/content/syllabus.md

 **Q: I don’t have any experience.
 What do I need to succeed?**

-For undergraduate and 3+1 graduate students, I expect that you have had exposure to Freedom of Information concepts; the one-credit introduction to programming course and the numeracy exam you had to pass in JMC 201.
-Beyond that, I expect a minimal familiarity with spreadsheets in general, and Excel in particular.
+Everyone in this class has gone through the boot camp required of all masters students.
+We did a spreadsheet reboot during that class -- that day's work is a prerequisite here.
+You'll have time to review it before you need it.
+No other coding or data analysis background is expected.

 **Q: This looks like a lot of work.
 How long do I have to spend on it every week?**

 I expect that this course will follow the typical ASU time commitment -- approximately 9 total hours per week.
 That suggests that, on average, you should expect to spend about 5 or 6 hours per week outside of class on preparation, homework and projects.
 The time commitment is a little front-loaded as we race to get you the skills you need to apply them later in the semester.
 But please let me know if you are spending considerably more time on it -- that's not the intention.

-**Q: What is the Slack Channel**
+**Q: What is Slack?**

-Slack is a messaging and teamwork app that has become the de facto standard in newsrooms, including Cronkite News and News 21.
+Slack is a messaging and teamwork app that has become the de facto standard in newsrooms, including the Howard Center, Cronkite News and News 21.
 You should set up alerts for key channels to be sure you’ll get class announcements.
 There is an assignment for the first day with guidelines to set it up.

 **Q: How should I communicate with you?**

 Slack or in person is best.
-All assignments MUST be turned in via Canvas assignments.
+All assignments must be turned in via Canvas assignments unless I direct you elsewhere.
 Do NOT email assignments.
 There are too many moving parts in this course, and I can’t guarantee I’ll keep track of anything submitted outside Canvas and Slack.

 **Q: How will I know how I’m doing?**

 Pay attention to the feedback on  your routine homework and labs.
-I'll give you a sense of whether your work is excellent, good or acceptable.
-If it's not where you'd like it, let's talk about how to improve.
+I'll give you a sense of where you're excelling and where you might improve.
+I'm always happy to meet and discuss strategies that will help you get to the next level in your journalism or your data analysis skills.

 **Q: How do I ask good questions?**